 The CRM platform covered the entire sales cycle and let the customer:

-As a result, the customer was able to automate existing business processes, reduce manual work, get a collaboration tool for their in-house employees, real estate agents, and tenants, and focus on improving customer experience.
+As a result, the customer was able to automate existing business processes, reduce manual work, get collaboration software for their in-house employees, real estate agents, and tenants, and focus on improving customer experience.
 The customer reported that within a few months, the sales cycle shortened from 20 to 18 weeks, the conversion rates increased by 15%, and time for preparing board papers reduced by 60%.

 Automation of various sales aspects doesn’t mean sales reps are going to lose their jobs.
 In reality, a comprehensive approach to automation and a skillful application of technologies alleviate sales reps’ work by taking up the most time-consuming and error-prone tasks and letting them do what they know better—communicate with customers and sell.